Deadline Extended to 11:59 pm EST February 8th!

 - Always include the abstract title, authors, affiliations, and text.

-- You may upload a file or copy and paste the text of your abstract from a word processing document or a clipboard directly into the online abstract box.
+- You may copy and paste the text of your abstract from a word processing document or a clipboard directly into the online abstract box.

 - All fields must contain the requested information or the submission will not be complete.

 - Do not send multiple submissions of the same abstract.
 Duplicate abstracts will be rejected.
 Be sure to combine all new information into one abstract.

 - Obtain approval in advance from all co-authors before placing names on the abstract.
 Submission of an abstract implies that the author and coauthors are aware that their names will appear on the abstract.
 Failure to obtain approval from all authors will result in rejection of the abstract.